-Over the years, while helping customers who have chosen to take a process based approach to their organisation's documentation, I have often been asked about the 'process vs procedure' problem - how to document processes and procedures.
-I am also asked, when documenting information, what should be documented as a process and what should be documented as a procedure?
+Over the years while helping customers who have taken a process based approach to their organisation's documentation, I have often been asked about what should be documented as a process and what should be documented as a procedure.

-The whole Process vs Procedure topic can get quite tricky, so I have provided two examples that clearly show the difference between the two when it comes to displaying organisational information as a process map or procedure.
+The whole process vs procedure debate can get quite tricky, so in this article I have provided examples which clearly show the difference between the two, and explore when to display information as a process map and when it should be included in a procedure.

 Process vs Procedure

-But first, to help you to decide how to document processes and procedures and which decision is right for a given situation, I have set out the example ‘how to purchase your lunch’ expressed as both a procedure and a process.
+So to help you with deciding what you should document as a process and what should be included in your procedures, I have set out below ‘how to purchase your lunch’ expressed as both a procedure and a process.